SFI – choosing the right options

 Farmland hedgerows

-The Sustainable Farming Incentive has a wealth good actions that can support your farm business and deliver for the environment.
+The Sustainable Farming Incentive has a wealth of good actions that can support your farm business and deliver for the environment.
 NFU senior countryside adviser Claire Robinson advises how you can work out which options are best for your business.

 The challenge is working out which ones work for your business.